mayakraft/math-for-artists/index.md

 ## Work

 Students will be expected to demonstrate understanding of the material by creating projects and assignments each week, varying from computer programs to physical artworks.
 Students are expected to deepen their relationship to math.
-This class concludes with a final projec to create a work of math art.
+This class concludes with a final project to create a work of math art.
 The class covers many of the dimensions of math, students should pay attention to the areas that excite them most for contenders for final projects.

 ## Conduct